How to Change the Qlik Sense Service Account - Considerations when changing the Sense Service account

 This article will outline how to successfully change the service account running Qlik Sense.

 Note: If Qlik Sense is installed in another location, then the above path will need to be adjusted

 Note: If using Qlik Sense 3.x Shared Persistence, then the above path may need to be adjusted to the 9.3 directory rather than the 9.6 directory

 Type in \x to enable extended mode on the terminal

-If this path points to a user's profile or other path which the new service account does not have access to, then run this style of command:
+If this path points to a user's profile (e.g. the older service account profile path) or other path which the new service account will not have access to, then run this style of command to update reference: